ivanomatteo/laravel-db-mutex/README.md

                 (model_updated_at would not make sense if your modifications are applied only to someting else) less reliable but faster, the updated_at field of the model can be readed outside of the "read lock"

-        if the values do not match the currents, a 412 http error will be returned */
+        if the values do not match the currents, a 412 http error will be returned

+        NOTE: these values must came from the current REQUEST, not from the retrieved models */
 },
     [